-Second, the minimal procedural requirements of notice and comment as currently practiced may not meet the democratic obligation of agencies to render an account of what they are doing and why in a way that can be understood by the public, in all of its various forms, and to provide the public, in all of its various forms, with a meaningful opportunity to participate in the decision-making process by sharing their experiences and views.
+Second, the minimal procedural requirements of notice and comment as currently practiced may not meet the democratic obligation of agencies to render an account of what they are doing and why in a way that can be understood and accepted by the public, in all of its various forms, and to provide the public, in all of its various forms, with a meaningful opportunity to participate in the decision-making process by sharing their experiences and views.

-Agencies have used a variety of tools to address these concerns in the notice-and-comment process.
+Agencies have used a variety of tools to address these concerns in the notice-andcomment process.
 First, agencies have begun to rethink how they draft their NPRMs to make them more understandable to the general public and highlight key issues in the rulemaking and the types of helpful information that absent stakeholders might be able to provide.
 Second, some agencies have recently made creative use of social and other visual media to raise awareness about their rulemakings, to encourage public participation, and to direct interested persons to submit comments through Regulations.gov.
-Third, some agencies have created more user-friendly e-rulemaking dockets, which summarize different parts of the NPRM, divide it into more digestible sections, and allow persons to comment on specific issues and reply to the comments of others.
-Fourth, both government and non-governmental parties have developed tutorials for rulemaking novices that explain
+Third, some agencies have created more user-friendly e-rulemaking

-&lt;sup>388 See Farina et al., Knowledge in the People, supra note 5, at 1191 (defining "sophisticated stakeholders").
+&lt;sup>390 See Farina et al., Knowledge in the People, supra note 5, at 1191 (defining "sophisticated stakeholders").